Arrest Warrants in Tampa

 Your criminal defense attorney in Tampa, FL, can also help you invoke your right to remain silent under the Fifth Amendment and your right to counsel under the Sixth Amendment so that the investigating officers will not attempt to interrogate you about the allegations.

-Alternatively, your attorney can schedule a bond motion to ask the court to release you on a signature bond (release on own recognizance or ROR bond) that does not require you to post any money with a bail bondsman.
+Alternatively, your attorney can schedule a bond motion to ask the court to release you on a signature bond (release on your own recognizance or ROR bond) that does not require you to post any money with a bail bondsman.
 In some cases, the failure to appear occurs after the arresting officer issues a Notice to Appear instead of making a formal arrest.

-Types of Arrest Warrants in Florida
+The Eight (8) Types of Arrest Warrants in Florida

 1. The probable cause warrant;